tc39/proposal-ses/README.md

 cause further effects.

-## Date and Math

-In order for `sharedRoot` to be shared safely, it must be transitively immutable.
-Fortunately, of the standard primordials in ES2016, the only mutable primordial state is
-  * Mutable own properties of primordial objects
-  * The mutable internal [[Prototype]] slot of primordial objects, and the ability to add new own properties
-  * The ability to add properties
-  * `Math.random`
-  * `Date.now`
-  * The `Date` constructor called as a constructor with no arguments
-  * The `Date` constructor called as a function, no matter what arguments

-To make a transitively immutable root realm, we, respectively
-  * Make all these properties non-configurable, non-writable.
-If an accessor property, we specify that its getter must always return the same value and its setter either be absent or throw an error without mutating any state.
-  * Make all primordial objects non-extensible.
-  * Remove `Math.random`
-  * Remove `Date.now`
-  * Have `new Date()` throw a `TypeError`
-  * Have `Date(any...)` throw a `TypeError`

-The **Polyfill example** below shows how a user can effectively add the missing functionality of `Date` and `Math` back in when appropriate.

 ## Detailed Proposal

 You can view the spec text draft in [ecmarkup](spec/index.emu) format or rendered as [HTML](https://rawgit.com/tc39/frozen-realms/master/index.html).